sharadsanastcs/common-functinalities/README.md

  HTML: in html link href and section id should be same

-# how to overlap tetx on above background images
+# How to overlap text on above background images

 youtube url: https://www.youtube.com/watch?v=Thzwu9k4w-4